How do we diversify curatorial and management staff at art museums?

 Throughout Emerging Leaders in the Arts, each fellow is required to create a project that supports and encourages diversity and inclusion.
 Each of these projects will be publicly presented at the end of the year, in December 2019.
-The projects are different for each group:
+The projects are different of the following groups:

 - High School Students: ELA participants currently enrolled in high school are required to curate and install a week-long exhibition opening in October 2018.